Faculty

 Dean of Students

-M.S.Ed Corban University / B.S.
+B.S.
 Texas State University

 Mr. Kirsch’s passion for education started at a young age.
 Being raised in Texas provided an ideal backdrop for learning and growing.
 He graduated from Texas State University and soon afterward began teaching in Korea.
 He is certified as an elementary school teacher as well as a middle school science.
 His master’s program emphasized instruction and curriculum from a Christian worldview.
 Serving in the local church is also important to Mr. Kirsch.
 He enjoys working with youth and encouraging them to build a strong foundation of faith while they are young.
 Leading students to discover their passions is another priority for Mr. Kirsch.
 He believes that students should be safe, challenged, free to learn, free to explore, and free to grow.